psemdel/py-trading-bot/docs/installation_guide.md

 It will install some other dependencies needed for the bot, for instance: pandas, numpy, python-telegram-bot and TA-Lib.

+# Clone from git
+Pull the project from git:

+    git clone https://github.com/psemdel/py-trading-bot.git

 # Django
 Afterwards, you need to install [Django](https://www.djangoproject.com/) on one side and [Redis](https://redis.io/) (or equivalent) with [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) for the worker. ib_insync is a library to communicate with interactive brokers.
 They are defined in requirements.txt.
 Note that you can comment out the keras installation, if you don't want to use the machine learning functions.

-    sh
     pip install -r requirements.txt

-# Clone from git
-Pull the project from git:

-    git clone https://github.com/psemdel/py-trading-bot.git

 # Database
 You can perfectly use SQlite as Database, then go in trading_bot/settings.py and replace DATABASES through this snippet.
 Then there is no preliminary steps.